 Fig. 2.
 Comparison of seismic survey and conventional drilling.

-(Upper) Fig. 3.
-Illustration showing an MASW field survey and an actual
+(Right) Fig. 3.
+Illustration showing an MASW field survey and an

-field record showing various types of seismic waves can be distinguished.
+actual field record showing various types of seismic waves can be

-Fig. 4.
-An analogy of the seismic multichannel approach to digital
+(Below) Fig. 4.
+An analogy of the seismic multichannel approach to

-imaging concepts of number of bits and pixels.
+digital imaging concepts of number of bits and pixels.
+The more